Joy2225/CLI-tools/README.md

 ## 🔧 Notes
 - For Linux/WSL support, contributions are welcome!
 - Tools are designed for simplicity—modify as needed for your workflow.

+> Doing workflow with AI is a nightmare